giuliachiola/super-blog-content/tutorials/uiengine-setup.md

 moduleAlias.addAlias('@scripts', process.cwd() + '/scripts')
 ```

-Here I am calling from _content.js_ file some content data to populate the component fields.
-With `module-alias` we can use the shortcut `@scripts` to go to the `/scripts` folder.
+Example: we want to populate component fileds with data contained in _scripts/content.js_.
+Using  `module-alias` we can use the shortcut `@scripts` to get the content file, from anywhere we made the call.

 ```javascript
 // Debug to run it in nodeJS